-Los Angeles County is not currently considering waiver applications, citing new guidance welcoming small "cohorts" of students - like students with special needs, english language learners, and vulnerable youth - back to campus, while in Orange County, the Health Care Agency had received more than 130 applications from private, independent, or faith-based schools and one public school district — Los Alamitos Unified — as of September 1.
+Initially, Los Angeles County did not consider waiver applications, citing guidance welcoming small "cohorts" of students - like students with special needs, english language learners, and vulnerable youth - back to campus.
+Meanwhile in Orange County, the Health Care Agency received more than 130 applications from mostly private, independent, or faith-based schools.

-We made a map of applicants we know about through public records requests and individual tips from readers and listeners.
+We made a map of applicants we know about through public records requests, lists provided by county health authorities, and individual tips from readers and listeners (that we corroborated).
 If you click on a school, you can learn more about what type of school it is and the documents it submitted for consideration.

 Below that — we look at each individual county's process and plan for considering the waivers.